 Grand Hyatt Istanbul is a Category 4 in the Hyatt Program and is 15,000 for a standard room (21,000 for the Regency/Club Level).
-The Ritz-Carlton Istanbul, basically across the street, is a Tier 3 in the Marriott/Ritz-Carlton Program and is 30,000 points for a standard room.
-The Ritz-Carlton is twice as expensive in terms of points.
-The W Istanbul is a Tier 5 property in Starwood Preferred Guest and is 15,000 for a standard night.
+The Ritz-Carlton Istanbul, basically across the street, is a Tier 3 in the Marriott Bonvoy Program and is 45,000 points for a standard room.
+The Ritz-Carlton is more than twice as expensive in terms of points.
 Now, you might think the Ritz-Carlton is the better property, but based on what?
 A point is not a point.

-Many programs, particularly the airline programs, won’t let you use your miles without a cash fee on top of it.
+But even if they have a value on their own, many programs, particularly the airline programs, won’t let you actually use your miles without a cash fee on top of it.
 Those fees vary, but you need to factor them into your calculations.

-All the major frequent traveler programs have mileage malls.
+All the major frequent traveler programs have mileage malls or online shopping malls.
 Essentially, you earn miles or points per dollar spent in the online malls.
 If you do any amount of online shopping, you should always go through a mileage mall to earn points for something you are doing anyway.
 This is a great way to earn large bonuses!

 To receive the really big mileage/points benefits, you need to sign up for credit cards with their lucrative perks.
-This is a massive topic and one we’ll be discussing in future blog posts and in our newsletter.
-Follow the blog or subscribe to our newsletter for more details.
+This is a massive topic and we write about frequently, however, here is a short version to travel hacking with credit cards.

 Yes, you can travel hack without a credit card, however, to really scale your activities, you need a travel credit card.
 The best travel credit card is the one that works for you and your goals.
 You need to know what you want to accomplish (free flights, free hotels, a mix of both, etc.) and then register for the card that meets your goals.